-Common equity
+Common Equity

-The common equity comprises the most solid resources available to the Group such as the share capital and all items similar in nature to this.
+Common equity comprises the most solid resources available such as the share capital and all items similar in nature to this.
 These components have a high absorption capacity for losses and can be easily liquidated.
 Components such as goodwill, intangible assets and treasury shares are therefore not included under these components as it is difficult to liquidate them in the short term.

-Total Tier 1 capital
+Tier 1